Qodestackr/Verity/docs/ORGS.md

-# Alcorabooks Business Units Documentation
+# Getverity Business Units Documentation

 ## What Are Business Units?